rjonnavittula/rjonnavittula.github.io/_pages/about.md

 My current research is in the areas of Robot Learning and Human Robot Interaction.

 # News
-- [6/6/2022] I stated my internship at ABB Robotics!
+- [6/6/2022] I started my internship at ABB Robotics!
 I will be working on instance segmentation for unseen objects.
 - [1/31/2022] Our paper "Communicating Robot Conventions through Shared Autonomy" is accepted at the IEEE International Conference on Robotics and Automation (ICRA).
 - [1/27/2022] Our paper "Here’s what I’ve learned: Asking questions that reveal reward learning" is accepted at the ACM Transactions on Human-Robot Interaction (THRI).
 - [11/15/2021] I passed my qualifiers!